avaines/avaines.github.io/content/posts/2026-03-01-terraform-six-years-on/index.md

     $(call run_terraform,destroy)
 ```

-Logically, both approaches solve the same problem.
-One leans on filesystem separation, the other leans on a Terraform feature, my reservations are not germane to the choice you make.
+Logically both approaches solve the same problem: one leans on filesystem separation, the other leans on a Terraform feature.
+My reservations are not germane to the choice you make.

 ## Things have changed since 2019

-Over the last six years Terraform hasn't really changed that much, sure there has been plenty of maturity and [QoL][qol] improvements.
+Over the last six years Terraform hasn't really changed that much.
+Sure, there has been plenty of maturity and [QoL][qol] improvements.
 The 0.13/1.0 release marking the end of the craziness before.
 When writing this I had a flick through the last 6 years of major release notes:

 - **0.12 (2019)**: HCL2 introduced the major language overhaul which needed the horrible state change palava.
 This is when the switch from `name = "${local.string}"` to `name = local.string` came in.

-- **0.13 (2020)**: Explicit provider source addresses and improved module handling creating `versions.tf` became useful
+- **0.13 (2020)**: Explicit provider source addresses and improved module handling creating `versions.tf` became useful.
 - **0.14 (2020)**: Dependency lock file `.terraform.lock.hcl`, bringing reproducibility closer to what `package-lock.json` does in the JavaScript ecosystem.
-- **1.0 (2021)**: Stability promise and semantic versioning commitment, "No breaking changes between major versions, we promise, Scouts honor." - Hashicorp 2021
+- **1.0 (2021)**: Stability promise and semantic versioning commitment, "No breaking changes between major versions, we promise, Scouts honour." - Hashicorp 2021
 - **1.1 (2021)**: *[moved](https://developer.hashicorp.com/terraform/language/block/moved)* blocks, allowing refactors without manual state surgery.
-- **1.2 (2022)**: Pre-conditions and postconditions for safer assumptions in configuration.
+- **1.2 (2022)**: Pre-conditions and post-conditions for safer assumptions in configuration.
 - **1.5 (2023)**: *[import](https://developer.hashicorp.com/terraform/language/block/import)* blocks.
 - **1.6 (2023)**: [terraform test](https://developer.hashicorp.com/terraform/language/tests), introducing a first-party testing workflow.
 - **1.7 (2023)**: [Stacks](https://developer.hashicorp.com/terraform/language/stacks) looks like a move towards higher-level orchestration of multiple stateful components, though with it being a HCP (Hashicorp Cloud) only feature, I have not played with this yet.